Black hole perturbations in modified gravity: Schr odinger-like equation from a general two-dimensional system

 In conclusion, for any differential system of the form \eqref{App:system}, we have found the necessary and sufficient conditions for it to be rewritten in a Schr\"odinger-like form: $M_{[1]}$ must be proportional to the identity matrix and $M_{[2]}$ nilpotent.
-In this case, and assuming the form (\ref{M2_c2}) for the matrix $M_{[2]}$ we have obtained explicitly the propagation speed $c$ and the potential $V$, given respectively by \eqref{speedofpropagation} and \eqref{potentialintermsofmatrix}.
+In this case, and assuming the form (\ref{M2_c2}) for the matrix $M_{[2]}$ we have obtained explicitly the potential $V$ and the propagation speed $c$, given respectively by \eqref{potentialintermsofmatrix} and \eqref{speedofpropagation}.